Erich Maschke

 Erich Maschke (March 2, 1900 – February 11, 1982) was a German historian, history professor, and Nazi ideologue.
 He last taught at Heidelberg University.
 During the Nazi era he promoted racist and nationalist ideology.
-After the war he led the so-called Maschke Committee, commissioned by the West German parliament, which investigated the treatment of German prisoners-of-war during and after World War II by the Allies.
+After the war he led the so-called Maschke Commission, commissioned by the West German parliament, which investigated the treatment of German prisoners-of-war during and after World War II by the Allies.

 Biography

 Born in Berlin on 2 March 1900, Maschke was the son of an ophthalmologist.
 After graduating from Askanische high school in 1919 he studied medicine at Friedrich Wilhelm University in Berlin, the University of Innsbruck, and the University of Freiburg.
 He became involved in the Bündische Jugend, a group representative of the German Youth Movement.
 He served as an editor for the magazine "Der weiße Ritter" ("The white knight").
 These experiences led him to change career.
 He moved to Berlin in 1923, and in 1925 to Königsberg, where he studied history and geography, among other things, under Erich Caspar.
 In 1927, he completed his doctorate with a thesis on the Teutonic Order, and his habilitation in 1929 with a thesis on Peter's Pence in Poland and eastern Germany.
 His research also focused on the history and historiography of Prussia and the Late Middle Ages.
 Throughout his writings on Eastern Europe he expressed racist views.